 Ingredients

-- 20 ounces pineapple fresh or canned
+- 20 ounces pineapple fresh preferred

 - 16 ounces coleslaw mix